linagora/tmail-flutter/docs/adr/0076-android-sentry-source-maps-native-symbols-automation.md

 ### Build (Fastlane)

-Add `--obfuscate --split-debug-info=../build/app/outputs/symbols` to the Flutter build command.
+Add `--obfuscate --split-debug-info=build/app/outputs/symbols` to the Flutter build command (executed from repository root after `cd ..`).
 This strips debug info from the binary into a separate `symbols/` directory.

 ### CI Pipeline (GitHub Actions)